openpatata/openpatata-data/_schemas/docs/mp.md

 * **`mugshot`** (`string|null`)

     A link to the MP's mugshot on parliament's website.
 Use the highest resolution available.
-Omit or leave blank if there isn't one.

 * [required] **`name`** (`object`)